python/cpython/Doc/library/hashlib.rst

    >>> hashlib.sha224(b"Nobody inspects the spammish repetition").hexdigest()
    'a4337bc45a8fc544c03f52dc550cd6e1e87021bc896588bd79e901e2'

+.. function:: new(name[, data])

-A generic :func:`new` constructor that takes the string name of the desired algorithm as its first parameter also exists to allow access to the above listed hashes as well as any other algorithms that your OpenSSL library may offer.
+   Is a generic constructor that takes the string name of the desired algorithm as its first parameter.
+It also exists to allow access to the above listed hashes as well as any other algorithms that your OpenSSL library may offer.
 The named constructors are much faster than :func:`new` and should be preferred.

 Using :func:`new` with an algorithm provided by OpenSSL: